Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 Use This 3-Factor Test to Decide

-1. Location Risk Look up your home's seismic hazard rating on the USGS national map.
+1. Location Risk Look up your home's seismic hazard rating on the USGS 2023 National Seismic Hazard Model.
 If you're near an active fault or in a known seismic zone (California, Pacific Northwest, New Madrid), earthquake insurance is a strong candidate.
 If you're in a low-hazard zone with little seismic history, the math may not favor it.

-2. Home Value & Replacement Cost The higher your home's replacement cost, the higher your premium and your deductible exposure.
+2. Home Value and Replacement Cost The higher your home's replacement cost, the higher your premium and your deductible exposure.
 For a $600,000 home with a 10% deductible, you'd need $60,000 on hand before insurance kicks in.
-If you couldn't cover that from savings, insurance becomes more essential — not less.
+If you couldn't cover that from savings, insurance becomes more essential, not less.
+This is especially important for homes with complex structural damage exposure where rebuild costs can climb fast.

 3. Your Financial Situation Ask yourself: "If an earthquake destroyed 60% of my home, could I rebuild without insurance?"
 For most homeowners, the answer is no. Earthquake insurance is most valuable when the cost of a policy is modest relative to the financial devastation it prevents.
-If you're also a landlord, consider how earthquake damage could impact rental income — something landlord insurance also addresses.
+If you're also a landlord, consider how earthquake damage could impact rental income, something landlord insurance also addresses.
+As of 2025, the EBB program also expanded to include rental and non-owner-occupied properties.

 Don't Rely on FEMA Aid